Tolani99/data_engineering_coursera/advanced_mysql/README.md

-This directory contains projects and exercises on use of variables and parameter(Advanced MySQL Topics)
+This directory contains projects and exercises on several part of (Advanced MySQL Topics)